LearningProcesss/DesignPatterns/src/factory_pattern/README.md

 ![""](/out/ulm/factory_pattern_factory_method/Factory_Method_Pattern.png)

-## Definition
+## Factory Method Pattern definition

-The Factory Method Pattern defines an interface (abstract or simply a class) for creating objec, but lets subclasses decide which class to instantiate.
+>The Factory Method Pattern defines an interface (abstract or simply a class) for creating objec, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ## Object dependencies

 When you directly instantiate object, you are depending on it's concrete class.

 **PizzaStore before Factory Design implementation**:

 ```java